immutant/immutant/docs/guides/caching.md

 ### Encoding

 Cache entries are not encoded by default, but may be decorated with a codec using the [[with-codec]] function.
-Provided codecs include `:edn`, `:json`, and `:fressian`, but the latter two require additional dependencies: `cheshire` and `org.clojure/data.fressian`, respectively.
+The provided codecs are `:edn` and `:json` (the latter requires you to depend on [cheshire]), and you can also use any other codecs you may have registered.
 The codec will be automatically applied anytime an entry is written/read to/from the cache.

 Encoding entries is typically necessary only when non-clojure clients are sharing your cache.
 And if you wish to store nil keys or values, a